Snacks for Football Players – How to Fuel Your Performance

 • Fluid and Electrolytes: Rehydrate to replace fluid and electrolytes lost in sweat

-Following a workout or game, drinking low-fat chocolate milk can help provide your body with the nutrients needed to promote recovery.
+Following a workout or game, drinking low-fat chocolate milk can help provide football players with the nutrients needed to promote recovery.

 Chocolate milk contains carbohydrates, protein, fluids, and electrolytes, making it a great post-workout drink.
-Consider eating some granola bars with your chocolate milk to further increase your carbohydrate intake following activity.
+Football players can eat some granola bars along with their chocolate milk to further increase their carbohydrate intake following activity.

 • Ham sandwich with baked chips and fruit